AnielaAbramowicz/PL_emotion_game_MANUAL/README.md

 The game supports emotional learning by showing children images of faces expressing different emotions and asking them to select the correct label.
 The game exists in two versions:
 - **Automatic Difficulty**: The game adjusts the difficulty level in real-time based on the child’s performance.
 - **Manual Difficulty**: A fixed difficulty level is used.
+This repository presents you with the automatic version.

 ## How to Run the Game